 1Life takes a look at 6 devastating dread diseases that affect people’s lives, which are covered by dread disease cover to assist financially with treatment, recovery or management of the ailment.

-Cardiac disease affects the heart and is caused, in the most part, by an unhealthy lifestyle including smoking, excessive drinking, bad eating habits as well as high cholesterol levels and high blood pressure.
+Cardiac Disease Cardiac disease affects the heart and is caused, in the most part, by an unhealthy lifestyle including smoking, excessive drinking, bad eating habits as well as high cholesterol levels and high blood pressure.

 If diagnosed, there are various treatment options, one of which is surgery.
 This surgery, consisting of either a Coronary Artery Bypass Graft or Aorta Graft Surgery or both, is expensive, and the lifestyle change needed could also have a negative effect on your financial standings as you may have to change your diet, start exercising and go for regular check-ups.